Green League: Founding

 The Green League was founded on 28 February 1987 and was registered as a political party the next year.
 Political activity had begun already in the early 1980s, when environmental activists, feminists, disillusioned young politicians from the marginalized Liberal People's Party and other active groups began to campaign on green issues in Finland.
 In 1995, it was the first European green party to be part of a state-level cabinet.

 The party was founded as a popular movement, which explains its name's descriptor, liitto, "league".
 Initially, there was much resistance within the movement against founding a political party, motivated by Robert Michels' iron law of oligarchy, which claims that movements inevitably degenerate into oligarchies when they create a formal organization.
+When initially founded, membership figures could not be established with certainty because people could join more than one of the nine geographic and affinity groups established, could also be members of other political parties, and the party's council included representatives from non-party organisations: estimates of membership around this time ranged from 700 to 1,000.
 The party still stresses openness and democratic decision-making, even if the Finnish word, "liitto", has been dropped from the party's website and advertisements, the word still remains in its official and registered name.

+Origins (1976–1982)

+One of the early forerunners of green electoral activity in Finland was the Helsinki Movement, which stood in Helsinki's municipal elections in 1976 on an anti-urban sprawl platform, winning 1,700 votes - 0.7 percent of the total, but not winning any seats.

+In the late 1970s the milieu within which Finnish political ecology would develop grew, with contacts between environmentalist, anti-nuclear, peace and human rights activists increasing, culminating in the Koijärvi Movement in 1979-1980 against the draining of Lake Koijärvi, an important bird habitat in southern Finland.
+Although the movement, which radicalised from using legal channels to embracing civil disobedience, was unsuccessful, it has been credited as the birthplace of Finnish green politics.
+In 1980 the Alternative Helsinki list, the successor to the Helsinki Movement, contested the Helsinki municipal elections stressing urban sprawl, urban planning and traffic as key issues, scoring 1.7 percent of the vote and electing Amnesty International activist Ville Komsi to the city council.
+In 1982 the first of several national conferences of ecological and radical left activists was held to coordinate the work of the movement.